mathias1020/Challenge_2/README.md

 # **Loan Qualifier**

 This Loan Qualifier application provides a list of lenders who offer loans meeting the user provided criteria.
 The applicant is prompted to enter basic loan & personal information.
-Once entered, this application returns the list of qualifying loans and asks the user if they would like to save this list in CSV format.
+Once entered, this application returns a list of qualifying loans and asks the user if they would like to save the list to a CSV file.

 ---